alexjnelson/automatic-dcf/README.md

 `--forecast_years <integer number of years>` or `-fy <integer number of years>`: Set how many years to make projections for in the DCF model.
 Defaults to 5 years.

+`--min_tax_rate <decimal rate>` or `-tr <decimal rate>`: Set the minimum tax rate for a company (as a decimal).
+Tax rate is typically calculated by the program, but the calculated value will not be used if it is below the minimum.
+Defaults to 0.2 (20%).

 `--output <filepath>` or `-o <filepath>`: Set the filename to save the DCF in.
 Must be an .xlsx file.